Home / Recipes / Desserts / Donuts & Pastries / Baked Sweet Ricotta Ravioli

 • In a medium bowl mix together the ricotta and sugar until creamy, then gently stir in the mini chocolate chips and zest.

-• Roll out half the dough to a 1/8 inch thickness, cut out round with a medium size round cookie cutter, place a teaspoonful of filling on one side of the round and cover it with the unfilled side.
-Close the edges with a fork, place on a parchment paper lined cookie sheet and bake for approximately 15-20 minutes or until golden.
+• Roll out half the dough to a ⅛ inch thickness, cut out round with a medium size round cookie cutter, place a teaspoonful of filling on one side of the round cover with the unfilled side.
+Seal the edges well first with wet fingers then with the tongs of a fork, place on a parchment paper lined cookie sheet and bake for approximately 15-20 minutes or until golden.
 Let cool, dust with powdered sugar if desired.
 Enjoy!

 Nutrition